Pico-charged particles explaining 511 keV line and XENON1T signal: Introduction

 Some of the ideas proposed in the literature to explain the excess include axions \cite{Aprile:2020tmw,axion}, non-standard interaction for the solar pp neutrinos \cite{pp} and the absorption of the background vector dark matter of a mass of a few keV \cite{keVector}.
 The shape of the electron recoil spectrum cannot be explained by the vanilla WIMP dark matter scattering as the recoil energy off the electrons will be smaller than 1 eV and below the detection threshold.
 However, boosted dark matter may be able to account for the observed excess \cite{boost}; see, however, \cite{Chigusa:2020bgq}.
 Another possibility is down-scattering of inelastic dark matter with a splitting of few keV \cite{downscatter}.
 In our model, the $C$ and $\bar C$ particles wandering in the galactic plane have relativistic velocities.
 As a result, despite their small mass, the scattering of the $C$ particles off the electrons can impart a sizable recoil energy.
 In this model, the interaction of the $C$ particles with the electrons (as well as with the protons) takes place via the $t$-channel virtual SM photon ({\it i.e.,} via Coulomb interaction) and dark photon exchanges.
 In majority of the unconstrained parameter space, the former dominates so the energy spectrum of the recoiled electron, $dN/dE_r$, is inversely proportional to the square of the recoil energy, $E_r^{-2}$ as expected for Coulomb interaction.
 We however show that there is a possibility of cancellation between the contributions from the SM and dark photon exchanges at a given energy bin which provides a better fit to the data.
 We also use the XENON1T electron data to derive an upper bound on the $C$ and $\bar{C}$ abundance ({\it i.e.,} on the fraction of dark matter particles that decay into $C\bar{C}$).

-This paper is organized as follows: In sect. \ref{model}, we review the model.
+This paper is organized as follows: In sect. \ref{model}, we present the model.
+In sect. \ref{BOM}, we review the bounds on the parameters of the model.
 In sect. \ref{DDM}, we show how the XENON1T electron recoil excess can be explained within our model and derive a lower bound on the lifetime of dark matter particles.
 Conclusions are summarized in sect.
 IV.